-To comprehend exactly what a digital marketer means when they mention writing SEO content, it can be useful to first understand the phrase in it’s simplest form:
+To comprehend what a digital marketer means when they mention writing SEO content, it can be helpful first to understand the phrase in its simplest form:

-- “SEO” refers to Search Engine Optimization, which is simply the practice of improving a web property so folks can track it down on major search engines like Google, Bing, & Yahoo.
+- “SEO” refers to Search Engine Optimization, which is simply the practice of improving a website so folks can track it down on significant search engines like Google, Bing, & Yahoo.

 - When we say “content,” this really can be a wide range of material (more on that later) that lives on the web.

-Writing SEO Content is any content created with the goal of attracting additional search engine traffic.
+Writing SEO Content is any content created to attract additional search engine traffic.

-- Keyword Research: To bring in additional traffic from search, you must be a master of keyword research before you ever begin to write.
-It’s extremely important to focus on keywords that already garner a healthy amount of volume – in other words, you essentially write with a particular direction in mind while staying on a topic that people are already searching for information on.
+- Keyword Research: To bring in additional traffic from search, you must be a master of keyword research before you even begin to write.
+It’s imperative to focus on keywords that already garner a healthy amount of volume – in other words, you essentially write with a particular direction in mind while staying on a topic that people are already searching for.

-- Content Organization: Content on your website needs to be arranged in a sensible way.
-This is not only excellent for your SEO, it also helps visitors on your site discover any other relevant content you have to offer, very easily.
+- Content Organization: Content on your website needs to be arranged sensibly.
+Not only is it excellent for your SEO, but it also helps visitors on your site discover any other relevant content you have to offer very quickly.

-- Content Promotion: After you write something, you’ll want to quickly increase the visibility of that new content by sharing it to all of your connected social networks as well as build backlinks to your content (as well as focus on your internal linking structure).
+- Content Promotion: After you write something, you’ll want to quickly increase the visibility of that new content by sharing it to all of your connected social networks while simultaneously attracting backlinks to your content (you’ll also want to focus on your internal linking structure).

 A Quick Word on Search Ranking Intent (very important)

-Please keep in mind that if your only goal is search engine traffic (hits), you are likely going to be disappointed.
-Pleasing the search engines (who are going to return the favor with better search rankings over time) is one thing.
-However, you also need to consider your potential customers, and to do this you must offer value within your content that far exceeds your search engine optimization methods.
+Please keep in mind that if your only goal is search engine traffic (hits), you will likely be disappointed.
+Pleasing the search engines (who will return the favor with better search rankings over time) is one thing.
+However, you also need to consider your potential customers, and to do this, you must offer value within your content that far exceeds your search engine optimization methods.

-In fact, we’ve seen several local SEO competitors get hit by recent changes to the PageRank algorithm, and these guys are slowly losing some long held rankings because they don’t want to follow established webmaster guidelines.
+We’ve seen several of our clients’ Spokane area competitors get knocked down by recent changes to the PageRank algorithm, and these guys are slowly losing long-held rankings because they don’t want to follow established webmaster guidelines.

-One last thing to note is that Google monitors just about all web traffic because of their Google Analytics product – which everyone uses, and because of this they are able to measure bad web properties that have high bounce rates and conversely, extremely low conversion rates (sales/leads).
+One last thing to note is that Google monitors just about all web traffic because of their Google Analytics product – which everyone uses, and because of this, they can measure bad web properties that have high bounce rates and, conversely, meager conversion rates (sales/leads).